seljabali/release-notes-generator/README.md

 --------------

-Tags are created in yyyy-week-patch number format.
+Tags are created in `yyyy-week-patch` format.
 - Year: 2024
 - Week in year: 1-52
 - Patch: 0,1,2,etc. Every release increments patch count by 1.